-[Click on this link to read the Believe verses in the Gospel of John.]
+[Click this link for the Believe verses in John’s Gospel.]

 An online Bible word search reveals that the Bible’s first use of any form of the word believe is in Genesis 15:6.

 Abram believed the LORD, and he credited to him as righteousness.

 Amazing, isn’t it?
 Being righteous—right (something that most everyone wants to be, whether they admit so or not)—was attained by Abram (Abraham) solely by believing God.
 This righteousness (rightness), though, wasn’t the kind with which mankind is most familiar, the kind that proves itself to be fleeting with time and has just cause for debate.
 But rather, this rightness is the one and only kind that proves itself over and over again as never wrong or incomplete in any way, shape or manner.

 Though the words of Genesis 15:6 may sound astounding, they make perfect sense.
 Since God knows all things and is never lacking in understanding or judgment, He is always perfectly right (righteous, just, virtuous) in everything that He thinks, says and does.
 God cannot help but be righteous, for righteousness is who God is.
 He is eternal perfection, eternally without error.

 Accordingly then (think about this for a moment), everyone who agrees in thought, word and deed with God, aligning themselves with His position on any given matter, whether they understand the reasoning behind His position or not, can’t help but also be right.
 True righteousness—right being—is not an earned outcome of performance, but is gained in association with God through agreement with God that then produces right action.
 Unrighteousness, on the other hand, is opposite.
 It is an ungodly product that has derivation in ungodly association.
 It is a result of disassociation from God.